 Hence, you must be ready to invest in training and re-training of your people.

 Nigeria has a large population of low income earners, ignoring them will put a dent on your growth potential.
 It is more profitable to make N100 each from 10 million people than to make N1,000 each from 100,000 people.
-Do not restrict yourself to any class of people.
+Do not restrict yourself to any class of people, except you are a niche of exclusive store.

 Integrating a transparent affiliate marketing system to your online store will also attract bloggers to promote and market the products you sell at your store as it will offer an alternative business model for bloggers.
-The only model currently available to Nigerian bloggers is the pay per click or pay per view advertising model.
+The dominant montisation model currently used by Nigerian bloggers is the pay per click or pay per view advertising model.

 With affiliate marketing opportunities, bloggers will begin to see the potential of the pay per lead or pay per sale advertising model and once they do they will not stop driving traffic to online shopping sites.
 Meaning millions of additional page views weekly and you don’t even need to pay for them except they actually sale a product.
 How cool could that be?